Sonntag, 15. März 2026

-A class at the Incheon National Universiy
+A class at the Incheon National University

-From March to June 2025, on Wednesday afternoon, this course organizes presentations or excursions with various representatives of European Companies established in Korea.
+From March to June 2026, on Wednesday afternoon, this course organizes presentations or excursions with various representatives of European Companies established in Korea.
 The purpose is to gather various expatriates to discover the potential of European companies and institutions, their presence here in Korea, and the good and bad of being a European in Korea.

 Furthermore, our students are interested to learn what requirements and skills are needed by European companies to get an internship or a job.